sbrodehl/pyPublicDecompWT/README.md

 This package provides python bindings for some of [EUMETSAT’s PublicDecompWT][2] tools.

 With [pyPublicDecompWT][1] compressed xRIT (HRIT/LRIT) files can now be decompressed in-memory, directly with python!
-Currently, only bindings for the tool `xRITDecompress` are available, if you need other classes / libraries please open a [pull-request][3].
+Currently, only bindings for the tool `xRITDecompress` are available.
+If you need other classes or functionalities, please open a [pull-request][3]!

 This repository contains / mirrors the source code for the complete [PublicDecompWT][2] tool, as well.
 Additionally, we provide CMake build files.